-All of our product candidates are in research or development.
-We have not generated any significant revenues from the sale of products and do not expect to generate any revenue before 2022.
-Our lead product candidates, etranacogene dezaparvovec (also known as AMT-061) and AMT-130, and any of our other potential product candidates will require extensive preclinical and/or clinical testing and regulatory approval prior to commercial use.
+All our product candidates are in research or development.
+We have not generated any revenues from the sale of products or manufacturing of our product for a licensee and do not expect to generate any such revenue before 2022.
+Our product candidates, including AMT-130 and any of our other potential product candidates, will require extensive preclinical and/or clinical testing, manufacture development and regulatory approval prior to commercial use.
 Our research and development efforts may not be successful.
 Even if our clinical development efforts result in positive data, our product candidates may not receive regulatory approval or be successfully introduced and marketed at prices that would permit us to operate profitably.